codingforeveryone/today-i-learned/javascript/spread-operator.md

-### The spread operator
+### The Spread Operator

-Today I learned about a powerful feature of ES6 (ES6 being the latest standard of JavaScript implementation in the browsers), the so-called spread operator that looks like this `...`.
+A powerful feature of ES6, the latest standard of JavaScript implementation, is the spread operator, represented by three dots `...`.

-This operator is used as a prefix for a parameter name or an element in an array.
-It allows for an expression to be expanded in places where multiple arguments (for function calls) or multiple elements (for array literal notation) are expected.
+This operator is commonly used as a prefix for parameter names or elements in an array.
+In this way, expressions can be expanded in places where multiple arguments (for function calls) or multiple elements (for array literal notation) are expected.

 * *Example 1 - Function calls*
 The spread syntax enables you to pull a real array out of the function arguments by adding a parameter prefixed by `...`.
 This is quite handy when an array is passed as an argument (or multiple arguments) to a function, as below: